 Albert Fayngold was born in Kiev, Ukraine, where he studied painting and architecture at the National School of Fine Arts and the National Academy of Arts (1984-91) and worked as a scene painter and set designer at the Kiev Opera Theater prior to moving to the US in 1992.
 While continuing to paint and exhibit here in New York, he enrolled at C. W. Post and earned a B.A. in English Literature in 1999.
 Later the same year, he traveled to Prague where he lived for two years—teaching, writing, and painting—before returning to NY to enter CUNY’s Graduate Program in Comparative Literature, specializing in Anglo-American and Russian Literature of the 19th and 20th Centuries.
 In 2005, a bilingual book of his paintings and personal prose Studies at the Forgotten Neighborhoods was published both in the Ukraine and in the U.S. His art and literature reviews have appeared in The Forward and The NY Sun.

 Jessica Firger is a native New Yorker.
 Her stories have been featured in The Wall Street Journal, The New York Times, New York Daily News, Salon, BUST, Tablet, City Limits, Poets & Writers, among others.
 Jessica's work has landed her at homicide scenes, in a boat-size SUV with pop icon Suzanne Vega, at a drunken late-night game of mah-jongg and in a meat locker in the South Bronx.
-She holds an MA from the CUNY Graduate School of Journalism, where she studied health and medical reporting, and a BA in English from the University at Albany.
+She holds an MA from the Craig Newmark Graduate School of Journalism at CUNY, where she studied health and medical reporting, and a BA in English from the University at Albany.
 Prior to working as a journalist, she spent eight years on both the editorial and publicity sides of the book publishing industry.
 She lives in Crown Heights, Brooklyn.

 Cora Fisher was born in New York City to an émigré theater family known as the Squat Theater.
 She brings a wide range of aesthetic and political interests to writings on art, essays, and personal writings.
 She holds a BFA from the Cooper Union School of Art where she studied sculpture, printmaking and painting.
 She continued to be active in the institution as a Writing Associate in the Humanities Department and has worked for art historian Dore Ashton.
 Currently, she is staff writer for The Brooklyn Rail, and is a freelance writer.
 Last year she was selected for the Creative Capital/ Warhol Foundation Art Writing Workshop in partnership with the International Association of Art Critics where she worked closely with critic and art writer Lilly Wei.